KorfLab/intronomicon/bakeoff/README.md

 ## Alignment Wrapper ##

-Need to modify this for fasta input as that is now what I'm using

-All programs should result in SAM and are then processed to _something_ else.

-- The `--threads` parameter isn't implemented for most.
+`alignment-wrapper.py` provides a consistent interface for every program.
+Input files are fasta, output is .fx.

+Output is not yet complete for SAM files.

+Many things are not optimized yet.

+- Resources
-- Alignment and splicing parameters not optimized
+- Alignment and splicing parameters

+Wrappers for the following

-- blat - alignments look suspect and no SAM
+- blat
-- bowtie2 - done
+- bowtie2
-- bwa - done
+- bwa
+- gmap
-- hisat2 - done
+- hisat2
+- magicblast
-- minimap2 - done
+- minimap2
-- star - done
+- star
+- tophat

 DRAGEN needs evaluation: @dragen-1.hpc.genomecenter.ucdavis.edu